KrakenFuego/MoveZCashLocation/README.md

 Enter New Directory in the form G:/Folder

+If the whole blockchain already exists (at the time of writing ~10GB, it will take a while to copy obviously)

-Known feature – If you run without admin perms - After Script has popped up an admin window it will leave the old window saying Input New Location – Just close it
+Known feature – If you run without admin perms - After Script has popped up an admin window it will leave the old window saying Input New Location – Just close it.

 If it helped you consider sending me a donation